 The driving force behind nearly all media is advertising ads.
 If a student majors in Advertising, he or she will become something of an expert in advertising principles, copywriting and layout, media campaigns, and media economics.
 Students also hone their writing, presentation, and problem-solving skills.
 They learn how and why people make decisions and how to influence those decisions.
 Advertising is really about understanding what motivates people to buy a product, or use a service, or support a cause.
 Advertising is an overwhelmingly project-oriented major.
 Students spend enormous chunks of time looking at ads, talking about them, and criticizing them.
 Students mostly learn about Advertising by doing Advertising.
 Students develop concepts and portfolios.
 Students swamp themselves in market research.
 Students create sales presentations and come up with irresistible jingles designed to motivate a target audience.
 Most importantly, students have internships.
-Students majoring in Advertising may earn a Bachelor of Arts degree.
-Students need a minimum of 124 semester hours.
+Students majoring in Advertising may earn a Bachelor of Arts degree in Mass Communication with an emphasis in Advertising.

-Radio Television
+Radio and Television

 The very hands-on, creative, and professionally oriented Radio and Television major is up to date with the latest skills needed to master this field of study.
 If one chooses to make Radio and Television a major, the student will study the history, theory, criticism, and nuts-and-bolts production practices of radio, television, and film.
 In short, a student will learn how to create all manner of electronic media from scratch.
-The goal of any Radio and Television program is to prepare you for an entry-level position and, ultimately, a successful career in the media.
-Upon graduation, you'll be qualified to work for radio and television stations and a number of other fields.
-Tougaloo maintain their very own television stations at which students can practice and gain expertise in all facets of media production.
-Students majoring in Radio and Television may earn a Bachelor of Arts degree.
-Students need a minimum of 124 semester hours.
+The goal of any Radio and Television program is to prepare the student for an entry-level position and, ultimately, a successful career in the media.
+Upon graduation, the student will be qualified to work for radio and television stations and a number of other fields.
+Tougaloo maintain its very own television station at which students can practice and gain expertise in all facets of media production.
+Students majoring in Radio and Television may earn a Bachelor of Arts degree in Mass Communication with emphasis in Radio Television.